 What is the SU doing?

-The Co-presidents have taken proactive steps, from contacting other small and specialist universities to seek a mobilised response—and attending RCA Action Group, NUS, and Pause or Pay meetings—to holding discussions with Senior Management.
+The Co-presidents have taken proactive steps by contacting other small and specialist universities to seek a mobilised response, by attending RCA Action Group, NUS, and Pause or Pay meetings and, by holding discussions with Senior Management.
 Senior Management has now set up meetings with all student representatives across the College to discuss general issues.

 What are the students doing?